mustafakh994/mustafakh994/README.md

 * 🌍  I'm based in Turkiye
 * 🧠  I'm learning AI and Data Analysis
-* 🤝  I'm open to collaborating on Laravel , Nextjs ,BI projects
+* 🤝  I'm open to collaborating on  Full Stack , BI projects

 ### Skills